sourcegraph/sourcegraph-public-snapshot/doc/admin/deploy/kubernetes/k8-eks.md

       alb.ingress.kubernetes.io/certificate-arn: arn:aws:acm:us-west-2:xxxxx:certificate/xxxxxxx
 ```

-### Validate the deployment
+### Validate the Deployment

 Sourcegraph should now be available via the address set.

 Navigate to the URL in your browser to ensure you now have access to the Sourcegraph UI to create the initial administrator account.